heggebakk/heggebakk/README.md

 ### Hi there 👋

 My name is Marie.
-I'm currently studying a masters degree in Secure an Reliable Communication at the University of Bergen.
+I'm currently studying a masters degree in Informatics, Secure an Reliable Communication at the University of Bergen.

 <!--